 Bayesian Statistics with R

-You should learn about the Bayesian approach because it fits very well the way we do science.
-We update our incomplete "prior" knowledge with experimental observations (the "evidence") to obtain a better understanding (the "posterior") of the phenomenon studied.
+The Bayesian framework represents an alternative approach to statistical modelling.
+Bayesian analysis describes how to update our initially incomplete "prior" knowledge with experimental observations (the "evidence") to obtain a better understanding (the "posterior") of the phenomenon studied.
+This concept fits very well the way how scientific research works.

-In addition, Bayesian Networks represent an important step towards analysing causal relationships with statistical methods -- the foundation of "Machine Learning", or, for hype's sake, "Artificial Intelligence".
+In addition, Bayesian Networks represent an important step towards analysing causal relationships which traditional statistical methods cannot model.

 This course teaches you the principles of Bayesian statistics with hands-on practical examples in R.